LotusEat3r/Project/Readme.md

 A dataset sourced from the CDC website containing information on deaths from pneumonia and influenza in the United States for the years 2009-2019.

+## Goal

+I want to explore trends in disease lethality and if we have improved prevention of death over the course of a decade.

 ## Format

 A dataframe with 32,605 observations on 10 variables.